whosonfirst/go-whosonfirst-pip/README.md

 So that should be changed, or made WOF-specific.
 Or something.
 Because yes, you ought to be able to use this (and the `go-whosonfirst-geojson`) library with any old GeoJSON file out there.
 But not today.

+### Less-than-perfect GeoJSON files

+First, these should not be confused with malformed GeoJSON files.
+Some records in Who's On First are missing geometries or maybe the geometries are... well, less than perfect.
+The `rtreego` package is very strict about what it can handle and freaks out and dies rather than returning errors.
+So that's still a thing.
+Personally I like the idea of using `pip-server` as a kind of unfriendly validation tool for Who's On First data but it also means that, for the time being, it is understood that some records may break everything.

 ## See also

 * https://www.github.com/dhconnelly/rtreego